Ferguson Arthur Jenkins

 - Height 6' 5", Weight 210 lb.

 Pitcher Fergie Jenkins of the Chicago Cubs won 20 games six consecutive seasons, from 1967 to 1972.
 He was noted for giving up the gopher ball but he gave up so few hits and almost no walks, that the home runs didn't hurt him very much.
 He was also a good hitter, slugging 6 HRs in 1971 to go with 3 in 1970.
+He is the only pitcher in history to have struck out more than 3,000 batters (3,192) while allowing fewer than 1,000 walks (997).

 Jenkins was signed by scout Tony Lucadello for the Philadelphia Phillies as an amateur free agent on June 15, 1962.
 He was involved in two trades that turned out very well for the Cubs.
 He was acquired in April 1966 (along with outfielder Adolfo Phillips) from the Phillies for pitchers Larry Jackson and Bob Buhl.
 Then, after the 1973 season, Jenkins was dealt to the Texas Rangers for infielders Bill Madlock and Vic Harris.
 Madlock went on to be a multiple-time batting champion.
 Jenkins did continue to pitch well for a number of years however, even if he only won 20 games one more time.
 He eventually returned to the Cubs to finish his career in 1982 and 1983.

 However, his 1974 season with the Rangers still stands as the greatest by any pitcher in the history of the franchise.
 Joining a team that had finished in last place in 1973, he completely dominated the once and future World Champion Oakland A's that year, going 5-0, 0.60 with 5 complete games and 2 shutouts in 5 starts against them.
 In his first start of the year, he pitched a one-hitter over the A's.
 He missed the All-Star Game after hitting a rough stretch in May and early June, during which he was 1-7 with a 5.94 ERA, but he was just about unbeatable the remainder of the season, finishing 25-12, 2.82.
 He set club records that still stand with 25 wins, 29 complete games and 328 innings pitched.
 He issued just 45 walks, for a walk ratio of 1.23 per nine innings, the 7th best ever for a pitcher with over 300 innings pitched.
-On the last day of the season, Manager Billy Martin let him bat for himself, using the otherwise almost never-used provision of the designated hitter rule that allows a manager to forego its use, and Fergie responded by going 1 for 2 with a run scored on his way to a 2 - 1 win, his 25th of the year.
+On the last day of the season, Manager Billy Martin let him bat for himself, using the otherwise almost never-used provision of the designated hitter rule that allows a manager to forgo its use, and Fergie responded by going 1 for 2 with a run scored on his way to a 2 - 1 win, his 25th of the year.
 He finished behind Oakland's Catfish Hunter in the voting for the Cy Young Award, receiving 10 first-place votes to Hunter's 12.
 Hunter had a very similar season, going 25-12, 2.49, and this remains the closest a Rangers pitcher has ever come to winning the Cy Young Award.
 Jenkins did win the American League Comeback Player of the Year Award that year, as the Rangers finished second in the AL West, giving the A's a run for their money.

 In 1987, Jenkins was elected into the Canadian Baseball Hall of Fame.
 He had been the first baseball player to be named the "Canadian Athlete of the Year", after he won the Cy Young Award in 1971.
 He was elected to the Baseball Hall of Fame on January 8, 1991 by the Baseball Writers Association of America.
 He was the first Canadian-born player elected to the Hall of Fame.